The Process to file a Michigan Mini Tort Claim

 Michigan mini tort also called (Limited property damage liability) is a provision of Michigan’s no-fault law.

-A lawsuit made under the mini tort provision is filed in small claims or municipal court.
+A lawsuit made under the Mini tort provision is filed in small claims or municipal courts.
 Either party can ask to have the case moved to a higher court, but the person who has the case moved will be responsible for the additional court costs, and the judgment will not be higher, than what would have been paid out in the lower court.

 Damages will be awarded on a “comparative fault basis” this is an amount or percentage that you are at fault in the accident.
 For example, if the cost is $1000 and the other party is 60% at fault they will have to pay $600 to you.
 Insurance companies will usually provide coverage for “mini-tort” as an optional coverage called (limited property damage liability).
 The other party can also elect to pay the damages out of pocket.